DJ LeMahieu Player Props: Yankees vs. Red Sox

 DJ LeMahieu At The Plate

-- LeMahieu is batting .236 with nine doubles, two triples, six home runs and 17 walks.
+- LeMahieu is batting .236 with 10 doubles, two triples, seven home runs and 17 walks.

-- In 10.5% of his games this season, he has hit a home run, and 2.6% of his trips to the plate.

-- LeMahieu has picked up an RBI in 29.8% of his games this season, with two or more RBI in 7.0% of his games.
+- LeMahieu has picked up a hit in 66.7% of his 60 games this year, with at least two hits in 18.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.